Pennsylvania prison guard fired over Danelo Cavalcante escape

 The guard apparently did not notice Danelo Cavalcante, 34, "crab walking" between two walls to escape the facility on 31 August.

-The unidentified officer, who had worked at Chester County State Prison for 18 years, was fired on Thursday, according to US media.
+The unidentified officer, who had worked at Chester County State Prison for 18 years, was fired on Thursday afternoon.

 The manhunt for Cavalcante, involving hundreds of police, is in week two.